AIM-Harvard/foundation-cancer-image-biomarker/docs/replication-guide/inference.md

 ```
 As with the previous YAMLS, please follow the 'Note:' tags to place appropriate data paths and change relevant parameters.
 This YAML is to be used if you want to get target predictions from the models.

+!!! note
+     The predictions can be extracted for different tasks as well as different baselines by following the `Note:` comments.